Meat Is Murder (The Simpsons): Plot

+Production

+Nicholas Braun reprised his role as "Cousin" Greg Hirsch from the television series Succession.
+John Lithgow guest starred as Augustus "Gus" Redfield.
+Lithgow previously appeared as himself in the thirtieth season episode "I'm Just a Girl Who Can't Say D'oh."
+Seth Green guest starred as Mav Redfield.
+Green previously appeared as another character in the couch gag of the twenty-eighth season episode "The Cad and the Hat."
+Edi Patterson was cast as Jessica, Krysten Ritter was cast as Sheila Redfield, and Paul F. Tompkins was cast as Colby Redfield.
+Social media personality Charli D'Amelio appeared as herself.

+Cultural references

+The episode is a parody of both the television series Succession and the 2016 film The Founder.
+In addition to Nicholas Braun reprising his role as "Cousin" Greg Hirsch, Augustus Redfield's company RedStar Corporation is a reference to the Succession company Waystar RoyCo.

 Reception

+Viewing figures

+The episode earned a 0.31 rating with 1.00 million viewers, which was the third most watched show on Fox that night.

+Critical response

 Tony Sokol of Den of Geek stated "’Meat is Murder’ is a well-balanced offering served fast.
 It is moving and didactic, but clever and underhanded.
 The story has depth, double-dealing, and a solid third act.
 There is an open 'No Exit' corporate loophole, because the vote will forever remain deadlocked.
 But this makes it more sadistically subversive than a successful succession."

 Marcus Gibson of Bubbleblabber gave the episode an 6.5/10 stating, "Overall, ’Meat is Murder’ offers an intriguing part of Grampa and Krusty's early years as restaurant workers.
 Unfortunately, that's the only thing keeping this business from completely falling apart.
 Aside from the flashback scenes and guest stars, the episode falls into the usual corporation trappings like the other shows but doesn't have an investing brand to sell to its customers.
 It's not the worst thing this season delivered, but it's also nothing for me to remember compared to its other episodes.
 Hopefully, The Simpsons will end the season on a positive note with next week's finale."